DannyyTv/WordPress-MCP-Server/README.md

 #### Step 5: Restart Claude Desktop

-After updating the config, restart Claude Desktop for changes to take effect.
-The WordPress tools will now be available in Claude.
+After updating the config, **completely close and restart Claude Desktop** for changes to take effect.

+The WordPress tools will then be available in Claude.
+If you get a "connection failed" error:
+1. Verify Node.js is installed: `node --version` should show 18.0.0 or higher
+2. Verify the path to `dist/index.js` is correct in your config
+3. Verify you completed Step 1 (npm install & npm run build)

 ---